A local limit theorem for a random walk in an intermittent dynamical environment: Introduction

 \section{Introduction}

-\emph{Extended dynamical systems} are used to model complex non-equilibrium evolution observed in a wide range of physical phenomena, such as fluid convection, reaction-diffusion processes, and heat conduction.
-Although there is no mathematically precise definition of extended dynamical systems, statistical properties of specific models have been studied actively in the literature of dynamical systems theory for a long time.
-These include coupled map lattices, which provide discrete models of spatiotemporal chaos~\cite{BGK07, KL09, T23, CF05}, and extended billiards, which describe transport in infinite scattering media~\cite{CLS10, SLEC11, CD06, AL20}.
-Essential characteristics of such systems include high-dimensional phase spaces or non-compact phase spaces with physically relevant (invariant) measures of infinite total mass.
+\emph{Extended dynamical systems} are used to model complex non-equilibrium evolution observed in a wide range of physical phenomena, including fluid convection, reaction-diffusion processes, and heat conduction.
+Although the term has no mathematically precise definition, statistical properties of specific models have been studied in the literature of dynamical systems theory for several decades.
+These include coupled map lattices, which are discrete models of spatiotemporal chaos and have been the subject of extensive investigations; we refer to \cite{CF05, T23} for background information and to \cite{BGK07, KL09, BP24, BS22, FGGV18, B02} for results on statistical properties.
+Another class of examples is given by extended billiards, which describe transport in infinite scattering media; see, for example, \cite{CLS10, SLEC11, CD06, AL20}.
+Essential characteristics of extended dynamical systems include high-dimensional phase spaces or non-compact phase spaces with physically relevant (invariant) measures of infinite total mass.

 A one-dimensional extended dynamical system with strongly chaotic local dynamics was analyzed in \cite{LS11}.
-It can be thought of as a particle moving in an inhomogeneous medium composed of a linear chain of cells.
+The model can be thought of as a particle moving in an inhomogeneous medium composed of a linear chain of cells.
 More precisely, the system consists of an infinite partition of the half-line $\bR_+ = [0,\infty)$ into intervals $[x,x+1)$, $x \in \bZ_+$, each assigned a label $\omega_x \in (0,1)$.
-The family of labels $(\omega_x)_{x \in \bZ_+}$, called an \emph{environment}, determines the local dynamics.
-Namely, the location of the particle at time $n+1$ is given by
+At discrete times $n = 0,1,2,\ldots$, the position of a particle moving through the cells is denoted by $u_n \in \mathbb{R}_+$.
+The family of labels $(\omega_x)_{x \in \bZ_+}$, called an \emph{environment}, determines the local dynamics of the particle.
+Namely, if at time $n$ the particle lies in the cell $[x,x+1)$ with index $x \in \mathbb{Z}_+$, i.e. $u_n \in [x,x+1)$, then at time $n + 1$ it moves to